 Making his way back to the dead guard, Tails forced down the uneasy feeling that was rising up to his throat.
 ‘Is this related to what I saw in the Void?’ he questioned.
 Cosmo and Cream soon joined the three men.
 The group looked on at the macabre scene in front of them.

 “B-By the Goddess,” the flower girl said, her hands leaping to her mouth and her eyes wide like saucers.

 “What.
 The.
 Fuck,” Bark exclaimed, his jaw dropping.
 “That… That is gruesome, yo.”

 “There’s no way that a single Human or a Mobian could have done this,” Green XIII commented, peering over the bear’s shoulder.
 She appeared to be unbothered by the scene.
 “My guess is that another one of Nagus’ experiments has escaped.
 Frankly, I’m not surprised; this has happened quite often in the month or so I’ve been here.”

 “…Then why didn’t whatever attacked this guard come after us?”
 Cream asked, her head tilted to the side.
 She looked away from the eviscerated corpse and towards her childhood friend.
 “More importantly; why did it open our cell door?”

-“…It does look familiar,” the golem rasped, tilting his stone-encased head to observe the matter.
+“…It does look familiar,” the golem rasped, tilting her stone-encased head to observe the matter.
 “But… there’s no way that it could be…” Trailing off, Green XIII stepped over the corpse and opened the door out of the holding cells.
-He peered down the dimly lit hallway before his eyes settled on the blackish-looking blood on the ground. “…It looks like there’s a trail of it leading away from here,” he commented back to the group.
-“Let us regain our armaments and then follow it, see where it leads.”
+She peered down the dimly lit hallway before her eyes settled on the blackish-looking blood on the ground. “…It looks like there’s a trail of it leading away from here,” she commented back to the group.
+“Let’s grab our stuff and then follow it, see where it leads.”